iamacup/react-redux-with-networking-helper/readme.md

  * a way to select between shalow and deep equity checking
  * Cleanup the locationStore variable in the referenceData selector
  * A flag to toggle the redux logging middleware
+ * stateUpdatedKeys - is it used?
+ * Update the dependencies - don't need strict version numbers on stuff like prop-types etc.